kaikue/Oceania/README.md

 Progression:
     - Spawn in world
     - Dig dirt, pick up flint (does this drop from dirt or spawn separately?)
-    - Right click flint, opens 1x1 crafting interface (place 1 flint inside to make Sharpened Flint
+    - Right click flint with it several times to make Sharpened Flint
+    - Right click Sharpened Flint on bone (from killing something or skeleton in world) to make basic pick
+    - Collect ?
+    - Cold forging (copper)
+    - Crucible